qqmallu/Customer_Churn/README.md

 ## About Me

-Hello, my name is Guan-Chih Wang.
+Hello, my name is Timothy.
 You can call me QQ.
 I am preparing to change my career to become a data analyst.
 I have learned the basics of Python and MySQL.
 I have built my portfolio and shared it on GitHub.
 I continue improving my technical skills and project presentation.
 I hope to work in a data-driven team where I can keep learning and use my analysis skills to create real value.